josap97/ProgrammingGraphics/readMe.md

 ```
 Unpack the python files and filestructure in the repositry to a folder on you desktop and change the `runGraphics.bat` file to match your installation.
 ## Data Preparation
 The script uses MOTEC data to create graphics but, for some reason, you cannot just use raw exports.
-Make sure to do the following
+The script will convert each and every sample of data you give as input, this means that if you want graphics for a single lap you must only export that single lap.
+The script will not look for your fastest lap or detect complete laps, it will just convert the entire exported range of data.
+Make sure to do the following.
 1. Open the data you want converted in MOTEC i2 Pro and export them to a CSV and save it somewhere else on your system
     a.
 Export to CSV at any sample rate you want but do include both `time` and `distance` data
-2. Open the exported CSV in excel and `Save as...`  a `.csv` file without making any changes to the `/data/` folder under a recognisable name
+2. Open the exported CSV in excel and `Save as...`  a `.csv` file without making any changes to the `/data/` folder with the following name `(name,number,team) info.csv` where:
-The script will convert each and every sample of data you give as input, this means that if you want graphics for a single lap you must only export that single lap.
-The script will not look for your fastest lap or detect complete laps, it will just convert the entire exported range of data.
+    a. `name` is the driver name using normal latin characters
+    b. `number` is the number of the driver in the file, limited to max 3 numbers
+    c. `team` is the team name the driver drives for.
+You can add teams by changing the `assets/config.txt` file.
+By default you can choose for the following:
+        * ferrari
+        * forceIndia
+        * haas
+        * mclaren
+        * mercedes
+        * redBull
+        * renault
+        * sauber
+        * torroRosso
+        * williams
+        * alpine
+        * alphaTauri
+        * astonMartin
+        * alfaRomeo
+    d. `info` is a container for any information you want to add to the file name, the script does not look at this so if free to fill in as you please
 ## Running the code
 That's it, all the preparation has been done and you can run the `*.bat` file or open the `main.py` file in a Python interpreter and run it.
 This will automatically run the code for all csv files located in the data folder and export the video with the same name in the `/output/` folder.
 ## Using the resulting video